bjornharrtell/jsts/foss4g/2016/jsts.md

 Note:
 I first started to look at existing tools.
 The most known Java to JavaScript compiler is probably Google Web Toolkit.

 The problem with Google Web Toolkit is that it obfuscates the Java API in the compiled JavaScript.
 Newer versions of Google Web Toolkit has some support to export APIs but it requires changes to the source and has also has restrictions.
-VJET seemed promising but activity stopped in early incubation process.
-My conclusion was that none of the existing tools did the trick.

 # Learning stuff

 * ES6 (aka.
 ECMAScript 2015) <!-- .element: class="fragment" -->
 * Transpilation via Abstract Syntax Trees<!-- .element: class="fragment" -->
-* ESTree, a JavaScript AST spec in JSON <!-- .element: class="fragment" -->
+* ESTree, a JavaScript syntax tree spec in JSON <!-- .element: class="fragment" -->
 * Was it possible to translate JTS to JavaScript using transpilation? <!-- .element: class="fragment" -->

 Note:
 In 2015 I learned about ES6, the new version of JavaScript and that it could be transpiled to whatever version of JavaScript that existing browsers expects.
 The transpilation works with something called abstract syntax trees.
-Syntax trees have existed for a long time since they are used in compilators, and are also useful for integrated development environments for features like autocompletion and syntax checking.
-For JavaScript there is a defacto standard AST called ESTree represented as JSON.
+Syntax trees have a long history since they are used in compilators, and are also useful for integrated development environments as a part of features like autocompletion.
+For JavaScript there is a syntax tree representation called ESTree in JSON.

 Learning about this stuff made me think that perhaps it was possible to use transpilation to port JTS to JavaScript.